premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 </blockquote>

 --------------
-7. How would you handle a client situation where the client was upset with a broken code and the client claimed that you submitted but it was another team member's code?
+7.How would you handle a client situation where the client was upset with a broken code and the client claimed that you submitted but it was another team member's code?

 <details>
 <summary> Show Answer </summary>